Glautor/AndroidSocketAsyncEsp/README.md

 ﻿# AndroidSocketAsyncEsp
-Aplication created to make a Assynchron Comunication beetwen an Android App and a ESP Server.
+This Aplication was made to be a simple way to to make an Asynchron Comunication beetwen an Android App and a ESP Server with the possibily to send a message to the server.

 You can integrate this app with this Auto Balacing Robot: https://github.com/Kayannsoarez/Panopticron